 Mazlish, Bruce.
 The Idea of Humanity in a Global Era.
 New York: Palgrave Macmillan, 2008.

 Mazower, Mark.
 No Enchanted Palace.
 The End of Empire and the Ideological Origins of the United Nations.
-Princeton: Princeton University Press, 2009.
+Princeton, NJ: Princeton University Press, 2009.

 McCabe, Linda Rose.
 The Beginnings of the Halftone.
 Chicago: Inland Printer, 1924.